The individuals listed below are Christians (past and present) who are

 explains the problems and issues students of the Bible sometimes have in those

-Jesus Christ, and is found nowhere else in scripture (few scholars would agree
+from Jesus Christ, and is found nowhere else in scripture (few scholars would

 epistles).
-He is self-taught and he believes he knows better than those
+He is self-taught and has admitted that he has no formal

-and can be misunderstood as he is not always
+prophecy, as he can be misunderstood as he is not always methodical, but says

-methodical, but says plain sense reading from the Word is the clearest technique
+plain sense reading from the Word is the clearest technique he knows.
+He

-he knows.
-He provides his "Through the Bible" instruction
+provides his "Through the Bible" instruction at lesfeldick.org.

 and founder of Lion of Judah Ministries which circulates